q2g/q2g-con-psexecute-qvx/docs/SetupPowerShellRemoting.md

-# Setup a Domain User for Powershell
+# Setup Powershell remoting

-## Allowing PowerShell Remoting for standard users with Group Policy
+## Allowing PowerShell remoting for standard users with group policy

 1. Open the "Active Directory User and Computer"
 2. Select the user to be allowed for Powershell Remoting.